 Long established as a regular haunt for middle class shoppers, John Lewis is famous for its "Never knowingly undersold" guarantee.
 Traditionally, the store promised to match the price of any cheaper retailer for any goods it sold.
 Fierce competition from online sellers forced the group to adapt this policy in 2006, when e-commerce retailers were excluded from that guarantee.
 In 2007 the group further restricted the guarantee so that it applied only to goods sold within an eight-mile radius of an existing store so that the price "will always be as low as the lowest price in the neighbourhood".
 Gradually though it has returned to its original promise, dropping the eight-mile restriction in 2009, and then expanding it to cover online rivals from 2011.

 John Lewis has around 19% share of the UK department store sector, and regularly tops rankings as the UK's favourite store.
 It also offers a fast-growing e-commerce service.
 This was opened up for delivery to Europe and other international markets during 2011, and now contributes 28% of total sales.
-For the year ending January 2018, John Lewis department stores reported net sales (ex VAT) of £3.85bn, up 2%, and operating profits before Partnership bonuses of £254m.
+For the year ending January 2019, John Lewis department stores reported net sales (ex VAT) of £3.89bn, up less than 1%.
+Operating profits before Partnership bonuses plunged by more than half to £114.7m.

 One unsual by-product of the fondness of the British public for John Lewis has been the extraordinary attention devoted to its annual Christmas advertising campaign, which has become quite disproportionate to the company's size.
 The first John Lewis Christmas ad was launched in 2007, in which a collection of different household items were arranged in a pile to cast a shadow on the wall behind that appeared to show a woman standing in the snow with her dog.
 London agency Adam & Eve was appointed to the account in 2009 and has been responsible for each ad since then, with increasing degrees of acclaim.
 "The Long Wait" from 2011 - in which a boy eagerly anticipates Christmas present-giving, but for an unexpected reason - cemented the popular appeal of the annual John Lewis ad.
 Subsequent hits include 2012's "Snowman's Journey", and especially 2014's "Monty The Penguin".